 Ask any of the local residents across Greater Amboseli what the biggest conservation-related benefit is to them, and the answer is nearly unanimous: education.

-School fees in Kenya are subsidized, but it is not free, and may families struggle to pay.
+School fees in Kenya are subsidized, but it is not free, and many families struggle to pay.
 To help, Big Life offers both long-term and short-term scholarship support to local students at all levels, helps to fund teachers' salaries, supports school infrastructure projects, and facilitates conservation-specific curriculum in area schools.

 Since the year 2000, we have awarded nearly 3,000 scholarships to more than 2,000 children living in our area of operation.